 Related: How to come out of credit card debt

-As far as cash advances are concerned, there is a clear and unambiguous rule that interest will be charged as per the stated interest rate from the date of withdrawal to the payment of the outstanding amount.
+As far as cash advances are concerned, there is a clear and unambiguous rule that many debt settlement companies will remind you of, that interest will be charged as per the stated interest rate from the date of withdrawal to the payment of the outstanding amount.

 However, as regards regular payments, it is slightly more complex.
 As per the rule, if you do not make the total payment due as on the payment due date, the free credit period shall be ignored and interest shall be charged right from the date of purchase for all payments made during that bill cycle as well as those made after the bill cycle till the full outstanding payment on the card is cleared.
 And since the interest rate on credit cards is anywhere between 15 – 40%, this precisely is the reason why a small default or late payment can balloon in to a large debt in a small span of time.